NiFi-Club/sdk-collectibles/README.md

    "startTime": 1638973091
 }

-3. Then needs to send transaction to collection root with hash, which was returned by sdk and collectible will be deployed
+3. Then it needs to be sent to collectible root with collection hash (which was returned by sdk) and collectible will be deployed.

 ## Token mint

-1. Needs to send transaction with mintCost of the collectible
+1. Sends transaction with mintCost of the collectible.